aiidateam/aiida-core/docs/source/howto/plugin_codes.rst

 Handling parsing errors
 -----------------------

-So far, our we have not spent much attention on dealing with potential errors that can arise when running external codes.
+So far, we have not spent much attention on dealing with potential errors that can arise when running external codes.
 However, there are lots of ways in which codes can fail to execute nominally.
-A |Parser| can play an important role in detecting such errors and reporting them to AiiDA, where :ref:`workflows <how-to:workflows>` can then decide how to proceed further, e.g. by modifying input parameters and resubmitting the calculation.
+A |Parser| can play an important role in detecting such errors and reporting them to AiiDA, where :ref:`workflows <how-to:workflows>` can then decide how to proceed, e.g. by modifying input parameters and resubmitting the calculation.

 Parsers communicate errors through :ref:`exit codes<topics:processes:concepts:exit_codes>`, which are defined in the |spec| of the |CalcJob| they parse.
 Our :py:class:`~aiida.calculations.arithmetic.add.ArithmeticAddCalculation` example, defines the following exit codes: